daz80zeid/RNAP/README.md

 ### Performance Monitoring
 The application uses the `web-vitals` library to measure and monitor the performance of the application in the real world.

-### Contributing
-Contributions to the Fight Club frontend application are welcome.
-Please make sure to test your code thoroughly and adhere to the coding standards and guidelines provided by the technologies used in this project.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.